arielherself/espresso/README.raw.md

 <em>They all gave the correct answers of The Chronicles of Narnia, Isaiah Berlin, Ruth Bader Ginsburg, Esther Williams and Billy Joel.
 The theme is books of the Bible: Chronicles, Isaiah, Ruth, Esther and Joel.</em>

-Check back on Monday for the beginning of next week’s edition, and your chance to win.
+Check back on Monday for the beginning of next week’s edition and your chance to win.

 ## Weekly crossword